radish-bdd/radish/docs/commandline.rst

 --------------------------------

 Radish can also runs specific scenarios by id using the ``-s`` or ``--scenarios`` command line switch.
-The ids are scenarios are indexed by the parsing order.
+The ids are scenarios indexed by the parsing order.
 The first Scenario in the first Feature will have the id 1, the second scenario the id 2.
 The Scenario ids are unique over all Features from this run.
 The value can be a single Scenario id or a comma separated list of Scenario ids:

 You can use ``--write-ids`` command line switch to print Scenario ids.
 Please consult `Run - Writing out Scenario and Step ids`_